-NITA membership currently includes, Accommodation Providers; Food & Drink Industry Associations; Regional Tourism Partnerships; Major Tourist Attractions; Tour Guides; Passenger Transport; Airports; Ports; Airlines, and Local Authorities.
+NITA membership currently includes, Accommodation Providers; Hospitality; Regional Tourism Partnerships; Major Tourist Attractions; International Conference Centre; Tour Guides; Distilleries; Passenger Transport; Airports; Ports; Airlines, and Local Authorities.

 The Board of the Northern Ireland Tourism Alliance will be led by the well-known and industry-respected face of British Airways in Northern Ireland, Brenda Morgan MBE.